'Sick man of Europe': UK cut off over fears about new COVID strain

 “We’re doing everything we can to get that restarted,” Shapps told Sky.
 “They’ve said to us they want to restart the hauliers as quickly as possible.”

-As families and truck drivers tried to navigate the travel bans to get back home in time for Christmas, there were fears that fresh food supplies to and from Europe would be disrupted though supermarkets have enough to cope with festive demand for now.
+As families and truck drivers tried to navigate the travel bans to get back home in time for Christmas, Britain’s second-largest supermarket chain, Sainsbury’s, said gaps will start to appear on shelves within days if transport ties are not quickly restored with mainland Europe.

+“If nothing changes, we will start to see gaps over the coming days on lettuce, some salad leaves, cauliflowers, broccoli and citrus fruit – all of which are imported from the continent at this time of year,” Sainsbury’s said.

-Shellfish producers in Scotland said they had tonnes of perishable product stranded on roads as the French border was closed.
+Shellfish producers in Scotland said they had tonnes of perishable products stranded on roads as the French border was closed.
 Disruption in Britain will also snarl supplies to Ireland.

 Hong Kong is also due to ban all flights arriving from the United Kingdom from midnight, becoming the first city in Asia to do so.
 Asian nations including Japan and South Korea said they were closely monitoring the new strain.